Muhammad-Hamza-Karim/JenkinsProjectPython/README.md

 Jenkins Project
-1 Add a new push to trigger web hook
+1 Added 3rd comment a new push to trigger web hook